 Roadmap summary

 The goal of the activity is to develop a framework for security assessment of cloud services.
 Over the first project year, we explored areas that play crucial role in cloud security.
 Resilience of virtual machines against known and common Internet threats manifested as the key functionality.
-The main attention is paid to assessment of images of virtual images to detect know vulnerabilities that could lead to a security incident.
+The main attention is paid to assessment of images of virtual machines to detect know vulnerabilities that could lead to a security incident.
 In order to cover the needs identified, we started developing a framework for automated assessment of images of virtual machines.
 We plan to verify the approach in the context of EGI cloud services.

 Table 9 - Security Monitoring